 What are Plyometrics?

-Plyometrics are exercises that involve jumping, changing direction, as well as starting and stopping in an explosive manner.
+Plyometrics are exercises that involve jumping, starting, stopping, and changing direction.
+Muscles exert maximum force in short intervals of time.
 Plyometrics are commonly used in addition to a strength routine to increase agility and explosiveness.

 Benefits of Plyometrics

-Research shows that plyometrics increase an athlete’s agility and explosiveness.
-Whether you are a football player, a distance swimmer or an Olympic bobsled pusher - increased agility is extremely beneficial.
-For football players, it will help develop a quick first step, making for an easier transition around a defender.
-In swimming, it directly relates to reaction times off the blocks and efficiency around the walls.
-It helps bobsledders with an explosive start, possibly making the difference of standing on the podium or not.
+Research shows that plyometrics increase an athlete’s agility and quickness.
+Increased agility is extremely beneficial for all athletes including football players, distance swimmers, and Olympic bobsled pushers.
+In football, it will help offensive players develop a quick first step, making for an easier transition around a defensive player.
+In swimming, it directly relates to quickening reaction times when jumping off blocks and pushing off walls.
+It helps bobsledders develop an explosive start, which could make the difference of standing on the podium or not.
 This benefit of increased agility and explosive power is a result of an increased stretch shortening cycle (SSC) ability.
 SSC is characterized by lengthening the muscle (plyometric exercise) immediately following a muscle contraction (weight training exercise).
 Plyometrics in conjunction with traditional weight training can maximize SSC ability and help improve athletic performance.

-Plyometric training can be incorporated into your current weight training workouts to produce a more complete training routine.
-A common way into introduce plyometrics is to pair a traditional weight lifting exericise with a plyometric exercise.
-The addition of these explosive exercises (ex: box jumps) between sets of a one of your standard weight exercises (ex: squat) will improve an athlete's SSC ability, improving their explosive power.
-Listed below are a few common pairings between weight exercises and a plyometric exercise.
+Plyometric training can be incorporated into your strength program to produce a more complete training routine.
+A common way into introduce plyometrics is to pair a traditional weight lifting exercise with a plyometric exercise.
+The addition of an explosive exercise (ex: box jumps) paired with a standard weight exercise (ex: squat) will improve an athlete's SSC ability, thus improving their explosive power.
+Below is a list of common pairings of weight exercises and plyometric exercises.

-Examples of Combining of Weight Training and Plyometric Exercises:
+Examples of Combining Weight Training and Plyometric Exercises:

 Weight Training – Plyometric Exercises

-The use of plyometrics in a strength and conditioning routine is key in becoming the best athlete you can be.
-Not only can this combination increase an athlete’s agility and muscular explosive power, research has shown improvements in joint awareness and overall proprioception, as well.
-Increased stretch shortening cycle ability benefit both strength and endurance athletes and thus the use of plyometrics should be incorporated in strength routines for all elite athletes looking for improvement.
+The use of plyometrics in a strength and conditioning program is key to building better athletes.
+Not only can this combination increase an athlete’s agility and muscular explosive power, but also improve joint awareness and overall proprioception.
+Plyometrics should be incorporated in strength training routines for all elite athletes looking for improvement.
 To learn more about enhancing athletic performance check out these articles on designing a program and avoiding overtraining syndrome.